AlexsLemonade/scpca-downstream-analyses/README.md

 ## Metadata file format

 Now the environment should be all set to implement the Snakemake workflow.
-Before running the workflow, you will need to create a project metadata TSV file that is relevant to your input data files, with columns and values as follows:
+Before running the workflow, you will need to create a project metadata file as a tab-separated value (TSV) file that contains the relevant data for your input files needed to run the workflow.
+The file should contain the following columns:

 - `sample_id`, unique ID for each piece of tissue or sample that cells were obtained from,  all libraries that were sampled from the same piece of tissue should have the same `sample_id`
 - `library_id`, unique ID used for each set of cells that has been prepped and sequenced separately